CONDITIONS

 Gartner’s duct cysts: vaginal wall cysts resulting from embryological structures that didn’t fully disappear

-When Is a Vulval or Vaginal Lesion Cause for Concern?
+When Is a Vulval or Vaginal Lesion a Cause for Concern?

 Ulceration or open sores that don’t heal